 sudo systemctl restart fail2ban

 Now if you want to check Fail2ban in action try to log in to your WordPress more than 3 times.
-On the fourth attempt you should receive a denial and a timeout for the next 15 minutes.
+On the fourth attempt you should receive a denial and a timeout.
+If you want it to be a short ban time, let’s say for the next 15 minutes, the figure to place in the bantime rule should be 900 seconds.
 Enjoy your waiting.

 So this is all in this how to use Fail2ban with WordPress guide.
 I hope it’s been useful for you and you have a safer site now.